knpuniversity/symfony-journey/knpu/container/dumper.md

 technically a different object, it's not going to make *any* difference.
 The only thing we need to change is that `runApp()` is type-hinted with `ContainerBuilder`.
 Well, it turns out that what we really need is `Container`, which is the base class for the builder and our cached class.
-Using this as the type-hint makes sense, because it has the all-important `get()` method on it.

 So I'll change the type-hint to `Container`.
 And we can go a step further: the `Container` class implements an interface called `ContainerInterface`: